 Middle East Conflict – FAQ’s

-We’re fielding a number of queries about the impact that the ongoing Middle East Conflict is currently having on travel, particularly with regards to Emirates’ flights from NZ via Dubai to Europe, so we thought it might be useful to answer some of the most frequently asked questions here:
+We’re fielding a number of queries about the impact that the ongoing Middle East Conflict is currently having on travel, particularly with regards to Emirates’ flights from NZ via Dubai to Europe, and concerns about possible fuel shortages, so we thought it might be useful to answer some of the most frequently asked questions here:

-3. Is there any additional flexibility if I want to cancel or change my Emirates flights?
-Yes, for customers due to travel up to and including 30 April 2026, rebooking and rerouting may be offered up to 15 June 2026 and refunds are also offered.
+- Is there any additional flexibility if I want to cancel or change my Emirates flights?
+Yes, for customers due to travel on Emirates operated flights up to and including 31 May 2026*, rebooking and rerouting may be offered up to 15 June 2026 and refunds are also offered.
+They are also offering a free date change on all new tickets purchased.

-4. Can I change my ticket to just transit through Dubai rather than stopover there?
-Yes, certainly, although there will be a reissue fee if your travel dates do not yet fall within their flexibility policy (ie after 30 April 2026).
+- Can I change my ticket to just transit through Dubai rather than stopover there?
+Yes, certainly, although depending on your ticket rules, there may be a reissue fee if your travel dates do not yet fall within their flexibility policy (ie after 31 May 2026)

-5. What’s the situation with Qatar Airways?
-Qatar flights to and from Doha Hamad International Airport are operating through dedicated flight corridors, currently around 44 departures per day.
-If you have a confirmed booking with a travel date between 28 February and 15 June 2026, you are eligible for either complimentary date changes to a new travel date up to 31 October 2026 when rebooking on flights operated by Qatar Airways, subject to availability and fare seasonality, or a refund of the unused ticket value.
+- What’s the situation at Doha and Abu Dhabi airports?
+Qatar Airways flights to and from Doha Hamad International Airport are operating through dedicated flight corridors, currently around 154 departures per day.
+If you have a confirmed booking with a travel date between 28 February and 15 September 2026, you are eligible for either complimentary date changes to a new travel date up to 31 October 2026 when rebooking on flights operated by Qatar Airways, subject to availability and fare seasonality, or a refund of the unused ticket value if your flights are impacted by changes.
 Please note that refunds may take up to 28 days to be processed.
+Etihad Airways are operating approximately 150 flights per day via Abu Dhabi Zayed International Airport and are offering additional flexibility or refunds for passengers travelling up to 15 May 2026.

 Please call your consultant on 03 364 3400 to discuss your specific circumstances.